 For containers less than or equal to 5 gallons: Nonrefillable container.
 Do not reuse or refill this container.
 Clean container promptly after emptying.
 Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
 Fill the container 1/4 full with water and recap.
 Shake for 10 seconds.
 Pour rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Drain for 10 seconds after the flow begins to drip.
 Repeat this procedure two more times.
-Then offer for recycling, if available or puncture and dispose of in a sanitary landfill, or by other procedures approved by state and local authorities.
+Then offer for recycling, if available or puncture and dispose of in a sanitary landfill, or by incineration, or if allowed by state and local authorities, by burning.
+If burned, stay out of smoke.

 For containers greater than 5 gallons: Nonrefillable container.
 Do not reuse or refill this container.
 Triple rinse container (or equivalent) promptly after emptying.
-Triple Rinse as follows: Empty the remaining contents into application equipment or a mix tank.
+Triple rinse as follows: Empty the remaining contents into application equipment or a mix tank.
 Fill the container 1/4 full with water.
 Recap and tighten closures.
 Tip container on its side and roll it back and forth, ensuring at least one complete revolution, for 30 seconds.
 Stand the container on its end and tip it back and forth several times.
 Turn the container over onto its other end and tip it back and forth several times.
 Empty the rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Repeat this procedure two more times.
-Then offer for recycling if available or puncture and dispose of in a sanitary landfill, or by other procedures approved by state and local authorities.
+Then offer for recycling if available or puncture and dispose of in a sanitary landfill, or by incineration.